All you need to know about casino wagering requirements

 You’ll now find casinos that don’t impose any wagering requirements whatsoever on their bonuses:

-When you’re comparing bonuses, paying attention to the wagering requirements is critical.
-You might choose a bonus thinking that deal on offer is going to greatly boost your bankroll or give you a large number of free rounds.
-But if the wagering requirements for such generous-looking bonuses are hefty, the ample free dough you get will be in the casino’s custody until you bet your way through a large sum of your own money.
+When you're comparing bonuses, it's critical to pay attention to the wagering requirements.
+You might choose a bonus thinking that the deal on offer is going to greatly boost your bankroll or give you a large number of free rounds.
+But if the wagering requirements for such generous-looking bonuses are hefty, all your free dough will be in the casino's custody until you've bet your way through a large sum of your own money.

-It’s only when you reach the betting quota imposed by the bonus wagering requirements that the bonus money and anything else you win become withdrawable.
-If you decide that the betting amount required is too high for you, you lose the bonus money and any winnings.
-That’s enough motivation to ensure you vet your bonuses according to their wagering requirements!
+It's only when you reach the betting quota imposed by the bonus wagering requirements that the bonus money and anything else you win become withdrawable.
+If you decide mid-way through that the betting amount required is too high for you, you lose the bonus money and any winnings.
+That should be enough motivation to ensure you vet your bonuses according to their wagering requirements!

 All games have a built-in house edge usually represented by RTP (“return to player”).
 The task of clearing the wagering requirements means subjecting your balance to the house edge over and over again.
 Subsequently, the less money you have to wager before unlocking the bonus balance, the less you have to worry about the house edge.